 - Sudan (may include citizens of South Sudan): 619,088

 What do the terms mean?

 © InfoIn the eyes of much of the UK public, the terms ‘refugee’, ‘asylum seeker’ and ‘migrant’ have almost blurred into one.
-This is far from the truth (and far from helpful) so here’s a handy guide to help you understand the different terms.
+This is far from the truth (and far from helpful).

 - flees their homeland